Mehtarlam District

+Mehtarlam District is one of the districts of Laghman Province, in eastern Afghanistan.
+It has an estimated population of 160,123 people.

-Mihtarlam District is located in the center of Laghman Province of Afghanistan and consists of the urban centre and provincial capital Mihtarlam, 24 major villages and 269 sub-villages.
+The district is located in the center of the province and consists of the provincial capital Mehtarlam.
+There are 24 major villages and 269 sub-villages in the district.

+Mehtarlam has a total land area of 14 km2 or 1397 ha.
+The district had 3,661 dwellings in 2015.

 Etymology

-Mihtarlam derives its name from Mihtarlam Baba (Lamech), who was reputed to be the father of the prophet Noah.
+Mehtarlam derives its name from Mehtarlam Baba (Lamech), who was reputed to be the father of the prophet Noah.

 Geography

-It borders Kabul Province to the west, Alishing and Alingar districts to the north and Qarghayi District to the east and south.
+Mehterlam borders Kabul Province to the west, Alishing and Alingar districts to the north and Qarghayi District to the east and south.

 Demographics

-The district's population is 121,200 (as of 2006) - 60% Pashtun, 35% Tajik and 5% Pashai.
-The city of Mehterlam has a population of 32,949.
-It has 10 districts and a total land area of 1,397 hectares.
-The total number of dwellings in this city is 3,661.
+Mehtarlam has an estimated population of 160,123 people.
+The ethnic composition is as follows: 60% Pashtun, 35% Tajik and 5% other.

 Land use

 The Alishang river pours into Alingar River just south of the district center, and the lands around them are irrigated.
 Agriculture is the main source of income.
-Many young men search for work in Iran and Pakistan.
 About 59% of the houses were partially or fully destroyed during the wars.
-Many people fled, but now they are returning.
+Many locals left to countries such as Pakistan, Iran and Turkey but now they are returning.

-Mihtarlam is located in eastern Afghanistan 40 km from Jalalabad and between two rivers: Alishang and Alingar.
+Mehtarlam is located in eastern Afghanistan 40 km from Jalalabad and between two rivers: Alishang and Alingar.
 It is almost equally divided between built-up land (51%) and non built-up land (49%).
 Residential land is largely clustered in Districts 1–3.
 District 1 is also home to a large commercial and institutional area (50 ha).